Hi! I'm Haleigh and I build island worlds like this one to see if they could host an origin of life.

 Haleigh Nyberg

-In Dr. Stephanie Olson's PHAB Lab at Purdue, I use ExoPlaSim and a custom post-processing pipeline to simulate volcanic island worlds across obliquity, rotation rate, and stellar host, tracking the wet-dry cycling and prebiotic-organic accumulation that prefigure abiogenesis.
-The deliverable is an Origin of Life Index (a pre-computed ranking of exoplanet targets by their likelihood of originating, not just sustaining, life).
+In Dr. Stephanie Olson's PHAB Lab at Purdue, I use ExoPlaSim and a custom post-processing pipeline to simulate volcanic island worlds across obliquity, rotation rate, and stellar host, tracking the wet-dry cycling and prebiotic-organic accumulation that this route to an origin of life depends on.
+The deliverable is an Origin of Life Index, ranking exoplanet targets by their potential for wet-dry cycling, one of the leading proposed routes to an origin of life, rather than by whether they could merely sustain it.

 • NSF Graduate Research Fellow